pkdone/practical-mongodb-aggregations-book/src/who-this-is-for.md

 This book is not for complete novices, explaining how you should get started on your first MongoDB aggregation pipeline.
 Neither is this book a comprehensive programming language guide detailing every nuance of the Aggregation Framework and its syntax.
 This book intends to assist you with two key aspects:

  1. Providing a set of opinionated yet easy to digest principles and approaches for increasing your effectiveness in using the Aggregation Framework
- 2. Providing a set of examples for using the Aggregation Framework to solve common data manipulation challenges with varying degrees of complexity
+ 2. Providing a set of examples for building aggregation pipelines to solve various types of data manipulation and analysis challenges